Creamy Asparagus Quiche with Shallots and Mushrooms

 Total Time: 45

-Quiche is an elegant, easy savory custard that can be made a day ahead.
+When planning a special brunch, you can't beat the easy savory custard for this creamy asparagus quiche, which can be made a day ahead.
 Plus, the dough can be made in advance and frozen.

 For the Crust